What's a normal chargeback rate on Shopify? (And what triggers the 1% suspension)

-If you're looking up chargeback rate benchmarks, you're probably in one of three places: building your first store and want to know what "normal" looks like, watching your rate climb and wondering if you should be worried, or already got the "your chargeback rate is high" email from Shopify Payments and trying to understand how urgent it is.
+If you're looking up chargeback rate benchmarks, you're probably in one of three places.
+Building your first store and curious what "normal" looks like.
+Watching your rate climb and wondering if it's time to worry.
+Or you already got the "your chargeback rate is high" email from Shopify Payments and you're trying to figure out how urgent it is.

 The short answer

-- Processor forced suspension: ~1.0% — most card networks require processors to take action above 1%.
+- Processor forced suspension: around 1.0%.
+Most card networks require processors to act above 1%.

-- Visa's enhanced monitoring: 0.9% — Visa specifically tracks merchants above 0.9% chargeback rate.
+- Visa enhanced monitoring: 0.9%.
+Visa specifically tracks merchants above 0.9% chargeback rate.

 Benchmarks by category

 Like return rates, chargeback rates vary dramatically by category.
-Using a store-wide average hides what's actually happening.
+A store-wide average hides what's actually happening.

 | Category | Typical chargeback rate | Notes |